GoonerM466/iptvboss-support-agent/docs/faq/34_mac_cron_sync_schedule_not_working.md

 **Mac-specific:**

 - Cron may require Full Disk Access permission for IPTVBoss
-- Check **System Preferences ’ Security & Privacy ’ Privacy ’ Full Disk Access**
+- Check **System Preferences → Security & Privacy → Privacy → Full Disk Access**
 - Alternatively, use **launchd** instead of cron on Mac (more reliable)

 **Test**: Run nogui command manually to verify it works outside cron before debugging cron itself.

+### Escalation
+Macs can be a bit more difficult to setup with IPTVBoss.
+If you have tried everyting and are still strugging, contact support on [Discord](https://discord.gg/QCxpA9yvWP)

 ### Related Topics